sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 == Fix Sage's wrapping of Singular's Brill-Noether ==

   * See [[/brillnoether|this page]] for more details.
+  * (done, sort of) It seems there is still a problem with Singular.
+The Sage ticket is updated correspondingly, [[http://trac.sagemath.org/sage_trac/ticket/8997|Trac #8997]].

 == Python <--> Singular Linking Discussion ==